-In order for the construction owners to appropriately monitor progress, the contractor should submit programmes showing the sequence, method and timing proposed for the execution of works and against which actual and forecast progress of the works can be monitored and assessed.
-Such Programme shall include:
+In order for the construction owners to appropriately monitor progress, the contractor should submit programmes showing the sequence, method, and timing proposed for the execution of works and against which actual and forecast progress of the works can be monitored and assessed.

-- All other programmes as are identified in the particular specification or as instructed by the project manager of the employer.
+Such programmes shall include the Works Programme (and the more detailed programmes to be extracted therefrom), Price Time Curves, and all other programmes that are identified in the particular specification or as instructed by the project manager of the employer.

-- The order and timing of the operations which the Contractor plans to Provide the Works.
+- The order and timing of the operations that the Contractor plans to provide the works.

-- Key Dates and Milestones dates should be clearly indicated.
+- Key dates and milestone dates should be clearly indicated.

 - Level of resource in tabular and/or histogram format provided with the submitted programme.

 - Other critical dates indicated (such as power-on dates, expected statutory submissions, inspection/approval dates, etc.)